docker/docs/engine/installation/linux/docker-ee/rhel.md

 To install Docker EE, you need the 64-bit version of {{ linux-dist-long }}
 running on `x86_64`, `s390x` (IBM Z), or `ppc64le` (IBM Power) architectures.

 In addition, you must use the `overlay2` or `devicemapper` storage driver.
-The `overlay2` driver is preferred for ease of configuration, if you are able to use it.
+Beginning with Docker EE 17.06.2-ee-5 the `overlay2` storage driver is the recommended storage driver.

 The following limitations apply:

 **OverlayFS**: